cisagov/icsnpp-enip/README.md

 zkg install icsnpp-enip
 ```

-If this package is installed from ZKG it will be added to the available plugins.
+If this package is installed from ZKG, it will be added to the available plugins.
 This can be tested by running `zeek -N`.
-If installed correctly you will see `ICSNPP::ENIP`.
+If installed correctly, users will see `ICSNPP::ENIP`.

-If you have ZKG configured to load packages (see @load packages in quickstart guide), this plugin and scripts will automatically be loaded and ready to go.
+If ZKG is configured to load packages (see @load packages in quickstart guide), this plugin and these scripts will automatically be loaded and ready to go.
 [ZKG Quickstart Guide](https://docs.zeek.org/projects/package-manager/en/stable/quickstart.html)

-If you are not using site/local.zeek or another site installation of Zeek and just want to run this package on a packet capture you can add `icsnpp/enip` to your command to run this plugin's scripts on the packet capture:
+If users are not using site/local.zeek or another site installation of Zeek and want to run this package on a packet capture, they can add `icsnpp/enip` to the command to run this plugin's scripts on the packet capture:

 ```bash
 git clone https://github.com/cisagov/icsnpp-enip.git